-Prostate Cancer, not something you want to hear from your doctor.
+Prostate Cancer.
+Not the sort of thing you want to hear from your doctor.
 However, Prostate cancer is considered one of the most common cancers among men with over 45,000 men diagnosed with this complaint yearly.

-New Research (Prostate Cancer)
+New Prostate Cancer Research

 The procedure is done as a day patient without the need for invasive surgery.
-After the procedure you will be able to go home on the same day as your treatment.
+After the procedure, you will be able to go home on the same day as your treatment.

 At the moment very invasive surgery to remove the prostate or treat with radiotherapy works well however, patients often complain of suffering side effects such as incontinence or impotence.

-This new treatment will target the affected part of the prostate without damaging healthy surrounding tissue and does not seem to affect sexual performance or cause incontinence problems.
+This new treatment will target the affected part of the prostate without damaging healthy surrounding tissue and does not seem to affect sexual performance, or cause incontinence problems.

 If this post is of interest to you this link will take you to University Hospital Southampton where more in-depth information can be read.